Abhishek-Kharpal/real-time-todo-fe/README.md

 1. Clone the repository
 2. Run `npm install --force` to install all the dependencies (since better docs is not compatible with latest version of react)
-3. Run `npm start` to start the server
+3. Run `npm run dev` to start the server
 4. Open `http://localhost:5173` in your browser

 ## TECHNOLOGIES USED